211018jwa/training/recaps/week-2-recap.md

 * In what version of Java was the `default` keyword introduced for interfaces, and what is the purpose of the default keyword?
 * If I declare a non-static method inside an interface, what implicit modifiers does it have?
 * If I declare a variable inside an interface, what implicit modifiers does it have?
+---
+* What are wrapper classes?
+* Why do we need wrapper classes?
+* What is autoboxing/unboxing?
+* What is the Collections API?
+* What is the Collections API hierarchy of interfaces and classes?
+* Can Collections such as a List contain primitives or only objects?
+* What do we mainly use generics with?